Title: Horseless Miscarriage: portrait of Henry Ford

 History is more or less bunk. – Henry Ford

-Henry Ford is famed for being the father of Edsel Ford, a hero of many crossword puzzles, along with Oona Chaplin, Yoko Ono, Bono, Elmo, Han Solo, Brian Eno, Shaq, Tina Fey, Eva Gabor, Bert Lahr, Elie Weisel, Roz Chast, Mel Ott, Bill Nye, Arthur Ashe and Hal the computer.
+Henry Ford is famed for being the father of Edsel Ford, a hero of many crossword puzzles, along with Oona Chaplin, Yoko Ono, Bono, Elmo, Han Solo, Brian Eno, Shaq, Tina Fey, Eva Gabor, Bert Lahr, Elie Weisel, Erma Bombeck, Mel Ott and Bill Nye.

-Henry Ford had a lot of cross words for Jews, which he used to broad effect in The Dearborn Independent, a newspaper he purchased and re-tooled to trumpet his antisemitic opinions.
-He believed and promoted trendy, half-baked theories about the alleged innate inferiority of any race but his own (Michiganus Americus); the kind of drivel that was recorded in The Great Gatsby when literary lug-head Tom Buchanan, played in the movie by Bruce Dern, at one point belched “Well, these books are all scientific.
+Speaking of crosswords, Henry Ford had a lot of cross words for Jews, which he used to broad effect in The Dearborn Independent, a newspaper he purchased and re-tooled to broadcast his antisemitic fantasies.
+He believed and promoted trendy, half-baked theories about the alleged innate inferiority of any race but his own (Michiganus Americus) — the kind of drivel that was recorded in The Great Gatsby when literary lug-head Tom Buchanan, played in the movie by Bruce Dern, at one point belched “Well, these books are all scientific.
 It’s up to us who are the dominant race to watch out or these other races will have control of things.”
-(Note: ‘These books’ AND The Great Gatsby were all published by Scribner’s of New York.)
+(Note: “These books” AND The Great Gatsby were all published by Scribner’s of New York.)